 This program combines comprehensive online curriculum ($800), exclusive lectures ($900), and group supervision learning and mentorship ($500) – all valued at over $2,200, but available for only $595.
 Dr. James Greenblatt is genuinely committed to transforming patient outcomes and delivering the personalized treatment patients need and deserve.
 Thus, we work hard to provide superior, yet affordable and accessible clinician education.

-THIS COMPREHENSIVE TRAINING INCLUDES:
+THIS INTRODUCTORY TRAINING INCLUDES:

 - 4 Live Learning Supervision Sessions with Dr. James Greenblatt and faculty